Parliament and parliamentary sovereignty - Structure and functions of Parliament

 The House of Commons

-The House of Commons is the primary legislative chamber, made up of 650 Members of Parliament (MPs) elected by the public.
+The House of Commons is the elected chamber.
+It has 650 Members of Parliament (MPs), each representing a UK constituency.
 Its main functions are:

 The House of Lords